-So us marketers spend a lot of our time talking about consumers and how we communicate with them.
-Or more frequently communicate TO them.
+Marketers spend a lot of time talking about customers and how to communicate with them.

 How do you explain marketing to non-marketers?

-The important internal audience of non-marketing people who are there to sell, to produce, to talk to consumers, to pay the bills and the help make sure we’re all safe and happy in our business lives.
+The important internal audience of non-marketing people who are there to sell, manufacture, handle customer service, pay the bills and make sure we’re all safe and happy in our business lives.

-We’ve sat in so many cross-functional meetings and company town halls where marketers will stand up and talk ‘marketing’ to the audience.
+We’ve sat in so many cross-functional meetings and company town halls where marketers stand up and talk about ‘marketing’.

 Most marketing is only interesting to other marketers

-When marketers talk about marketing, they tend to do it in a way that is only interesting to other marketers, not ‘normal’ people (!).
+When marketers talk about marketing, they usually do it to make it interesting to other marketers, not ‘normal’ people (!).

-Why aren’t we able to apply our core marketing skills to internal audiences?
-Why aren’t we better at marketing to non-marketers?
+Why can’t marketers apply their marketing skills to internal audiences?
+Why aren’t they better at marketing to non-marketers?

-What is it that someone from finance, supply chain, HR, sales actually wants to hear from you as a marketer?
+What is it someone from finance, supply chain, HR, IT, sales actually wants to hear from you as a marketer?

 Show them your new advertising campaign.
-They are consumers too, and everyone likes being among the first to see a new advert.
+They’re customers too.
+Everyone likes being among the first to see a new advert.
 It makes them feel like they’re part of a special ‘insiders’ club.

-If you had other functions help you get it to launch, make sure to thank them publicly.
-And if it’s something practical people can see, touch, taste, listen to or experience, so much the better.
+If other functions helped you launch it, make sure to thank them publicly.
+And if it’s something people can see, touch, taste, listen to, or smell, let them experience that.
+Sensory experiences are interesting.

 “Hey, you know how people can’t seem to walk down the street without being glued to their mobile phone …“